SteveBarnett/human-centred/_more-accessible-products-actions/understand-the-pros-and-cons/be-ready-for-objections.md

 order: 2
 ---

-Be ready for objections with rebuttals and “but/and”s.
+Have rebuttals and “but/and”s ready to deal with oppositions.

 <details>
 	<summary>Some common objections</summary>